 Many applicants will get an instant response, but in some cases it could take longer.
 Chase may request more information from you.

 If you have a different Chase Sapphire card you may be able to request a product change to the Sapphire Reserve.
 Call the number on the back of your card to make this request, although there’s no guarantee you’ll be approved.
-Currently, the only other Sapphire card is the Chase Sapphire Preferred Card (Review).
+Currently, the only other Sapphire card you can apply for is the Chase Sapphire Preferred® Card (Review).

 Qualifications and Requirements

 Personal information: Name, date of birth, Social Security number

 Address and contact information: Home address, phone number, email address